jaysun025/MERN-Auth-API-1/README.md

 module.exports = mongoose;
 ```

+Make sure to add a db username and password and name to the appropriate parts of the connection string.
+For example: `mongodb+srv://sei:seisei@sei-mern-auth.a0ell.mongodb.net/SEI-MERN-Auth?retryWrites=true&w=majority`

-2. Back in the Terminal make sure you're in the `job-board-api` directory and run the file to test your connection using NodeJS with `node db/connection.js`.
+2.Back in the Terminal make sure you're in the `MERN-AUTH-API` directory and run the file to test your connection using NodeJS with `node db/connection.js`.
 If you get a `Connection failed` error or do not see `Connected to db: job-board`, [check and make sure that your MongoDB server is running](https://git.generalassemb.ly/seir-129/mongo-install-homework).
 Otherwise, you should see output similar to the following:

 ```bash
 (node:48059) DeprecationWarning: current URL string parser is deprecated, and will be removed